 LocationRotterdam, The Netherlands

-From the architect.
+Text description provided by the architects.
 Along the river De Rotte in Rotterdam stands a wooden church from 1930.
 The church was not in function anymore and was used as a garage for fixing and selling cars.
 The church was totally covered with metal plates and looked like a hangar.
 At the moment of the pitch, the building was in decline.

 Architecture office Ruud Visser in corporation with Peter Boer designed a ‘house in the church’ for a family with two children.With a volume of 3000 cube, the church is as big as six average family houses.
 We could just blow up the program for an average family dwelling by six times.
 Or we could make a house with twenty rooms.
 But that was not our goal.